dougalmeida/EFGetStarted/README.md

 # EFGetStarted

-Get Started dotnet ef core 6.0 run on Ubuntu with raspberry pi 4.
+Get Started dotnet ef core 6.0 run on raspberry pi 4 with Ubuntu 20.4.

 ## Usefull to have on .bashrc file